-Shrub and tree plantings were monitored at least twice each and native thimbleberry, red alder and salmonberry.
+Shrub and tree plantings were monitored at least twice each year as have volunteer native thimbleberry, red alder and salmonberry.
 Volunteer Buddleia have been removed annually since 2004.
-They have proven to be very resilient, and we will continue to remove them wherever they appear.
+They have proven to be very resilient, and will continue to be removed wherever they appear.
 Alder trees that encroach on the shrub/tree clusters have been removed, and will continue to be removed as well.